Superalgos/Superalgos/README.md

 You just started a backtesting session with a series of pre-configured parameters, including, for instance, the date range on which the backtesting session runs.
 Later on, you will learn how to adjust these parameters.

-You will notice the element will display a date, signalling the progress of the session.
+You will notice the element will display a date, signaling the progress of the session.
 The current session will backtest the strategy during the first nine months of 2019.
 It may take anything between 5 to 20 minutes (depending on your machine's processing power) to finish.
-You can tell the process finished calculating the backtesting session once the progress date dissapears.
+You can tell the process finished calculating the backtesting session once the progress date disappears.

 Then, you may pull down the horizontal bar to go to the charts to see the results.
 Make sure you are standing in the 1 hr (one hour) time period.
 Notice the time box at the bottom of the charts: